 After the four birth, we thought it was over.
 We gave Lotto some food and water.
 She ate and drunk, while her kittens were suckling.

-My dear Lotto wanted my by her side during all the process.
+My dear Lotto wanted me by her side during the process.
 But this is not common.
 You should usually keep a distance when your cat is giving birth.
-For the most part your cat will not need you.
+For the most part, your cat will not need you.
 But do not leave her alone completely.
 Your presence in the area, though, will probably reassure her.

 Stay far enough away not to invade her space or impede the birthing, but stay close enough to intervene if necessary.

 Clean and sterilize your hands just in case you need to assist.
 Remove your wristwatch and rings and clean your hands with anti-microbial hand soap.
 Rub the soap on the backs of your hands and just past your wrist.
 The soap should be on your hands for at least 5 minutes with you rubbing the whole time.
 Use a nail brush or an old toothbrush to get under your fingernails.

 Do not use hand sanitizer!
 It doesn’t do a thorough job of killing all the germs, and you do not want the queen licking the ingredients in hand sanitizer off the kittens, as it could make her sick.
 Hand washing is precautionary and the queen should be allowed to take care of the birthing process and kittens on her own.
 Only intervene if a kitten is in distress, and then return the kitten as soon as possible.